Wemino/EchoPatch/README.md

 - Walking animation prematurely reverting to idle, causing camera stutter above 120 FPS.
 - Inability to perform a jump kick above 120 FPS.
 - Excessive sliding on sloped surfaces above 60 FPS.

+## Weapon Fixes
+Addresses several weapon-related issues:
+- Aim disabled when loading a save during a cutscene
+- Automatic weapons stuck in firing animation when loading a save made mid-fire
+- Weapon cycling not working when there’s an empty slot between two weapons
+- Weapon models not refreshing after loading a save with the same weapon equipped

+> **Note**: These issues were partially fixed in the Extraction Point and Perseus Mandate expansions.

 ## Framerate Limiter
 Prevents the game from running too fast by capping the maximum framerate.